01-edu/public/subjects/ai/classification/README.md

-# Classification with Scikit Learn
+# Classification

-The goal of this day is to understand practical classification.
+The goal of this day is to understand practical classification with Scikit Learn.

 Today we will learn a different approach in Machine Learning: the classification which is a large domain in the field of statistics and machine learning.
 Generally, it can be broken down in two areas: